 Special Education Needs are catered for well in our School – Ofsted

-We have a clear system of identification and support that means we aim to ensure all students get the support they need to make good progress.
+At St Dunstan’s, we aim to ensure that all students get the support they need to make good progress.

 The SEN team is led by the SENCo, Mr S Bardzil.
-It consists of the two learning Mentors and a team of Learning Support Assistants (LSA’s) led by two Higher Level Teaching Assistants (HLTA’s).
-Students are assessed and then support is put in place both in and out of lessons.
+The team consists of two Learning Mentors and a small team of Teaching Assistants (TAs) led by two Higher Level Teaching Assistants (HLTAs).
+Student needs are assessed and support is provided as required, both in and out of lessons.
 (See SEN Policy below for more details on assessments and intervention).
-Where possible all support is in class and is based on communication of needs and strategies that can be used in the classroom.
-LSA’s often support teaching staff and students in lessons and where needed intervention in Student Support of the new Mendip block is allocated.
-External professionals work closely with the school to advise and support, and we encourage a close working relationship with parents and carers.

 Student support is a particular strength of our school.
 We are fully inclusive and ensure that all students receive the care, guidance and support needed to fulfil their academic potential.
 We encourage a close working relationship with local primary schools, with parents and carers, a wide range of external professionals and with the students themselves to ensure that individual needs are identified and supported in the best way possible.
 We place great emphasis on transition into the school and supporting students when they leave to go on to work or college.